 Funded by / Ownership

 The Colorado Sun is independently owned and funded through membership fees.
-Initial funding came from Civil followed by 2 years of additional funding from Wend Ventures.
+Initial funding came from Civil, followed by two years of additional funding from Wend Ventures.

 Analysis / Bias

-In review, The Colorado Sun produces original news reporting and long form journalism as well as republishes stories from the Associated Press.
-Articles and headlines typically do not report with emotional language such as this: Gov. Jared Polis declares state of emergency in response to coronavirus outbreak.
-Like all stories published by the Colorado Sun there is proper sourcing within each article.
-News is categorized into sections with one section dedicated to Politics.
+In review, The Colorado Sun produces original news reporting and long-form journalism and republishes stories from the Associated Press.
+Articles and headlines typically do not report with emotional language such as this: Gov. Jared Polis declares state of emergency in response to a coronavirus outbreak.
+Like all stories published by the Colorado Sun, there is proper sourcing within each article.
+News is categorized into sections, with one section dedicated to Politics.
 Stories in this section tend to cover both sides of issues and minimize editorializing such as this: Colorado issues, like fracking and marijuana, divide the Democratic candidates for president.

-The website also features opinion columns that strike a reasonable balance, however a review of dozens demonstrate more that favor the left such as this: Silverman: How did extreme right-wingers take over Colorado’s Republican Party? and this Carman: When the spit hits the fan, universal access to health care is critical.
-In general, news is reported factually and with strong sourcing, while editorials tend to lean left.
+The website also features opinion columns that strike a reasonable balance.
+However, a review of dozens demonstrates more that favor the left, such as this: Silverman: How did extreme right-wingers take over Colorado’s Republican Party? and this Carman: When the spit hits the fan, universal access to health care is critical.
+Generally, the news is reported factually and with strong sourcing, while editorials tend to lean left.